4.0 Quiz Generation

 • Ask for reasoning after each correct answer to support rapid review later.

-• If the questions feel too easy, add constraints like “include real-world troubleshooting data points.”
+• If the questions feel too easy, add constraints like "include real-world SIEM log examples and threat intelligence."

 Stage 3: Validate and refine

-1. Fact-check each question against official CompTIA objectives or trusted references.
+1. Fact-check each question against official CompTIA CySA+ (v3) objectives or trusted security references.

 2. Rewrite vague stems ("What is best?") into specific prompts that test applied knowledge.